JohnEarnest/Decker/docs/format.md

 	- `draggable`: an integer; allow this canvas to be repositioned in interact mode?
 Default in `0`.
 	- `image`: an _Image Record_.
 	- `brush`: an integer brush-shape index used for drawing.
 Default is `0`.
-	- `pattern`: an integer pattern index used for drawing.
-Default is `1`.
 	- `clip`: an array of four numbers giving the x, y, width, and height of the clipping rectangle, respectively.
 Default is the entire canvas.
 	- `scale`: a float scale-up factor used when drawing the canvas.
 Default is `1.0`.
 The logical size of a given canvas is the ceiling of its `size` divided by its `scale`.
 - `"grid"`: Grids display tabular information.
 The grid may scroll vertically and the user can select a row or cell by clicking.
 Grids are less flexible than a set of fields, but make it easier to see a lot of information at once.
 A single-column grid is also a reasonable stand-in for a dropdown or list selector.